-During 2023, the Company acquired two companies for total consideration of \$15.3 million, net of cash acquired and inclusive of certain measurement period adjustments.
+During 2023, the Company acquired two companies for total cash consideration of \$15.3 million, net of cash acquired and inclusive of certain measurement period adjustments.
 On July 3, 2023, the Company completed an acquisition of Chattanooga, TN-based specialty industrial contractor, ACME, for a purchase price at closing of \$5.0 million in cash.
-The transaction also provides for an earnout of up to \$2.5 million potentially being paid out over the next two years.
-ACME specializes in performing industrial maintenance, capital project work, and emergency services for specialty chemical and manufacturing clients, and is a leading mechanical solutions provider for hydroelectric producers.
+The transaction also provided for an earnout of up to \$2.5 million potentially being paid out over 2024 and 2025.
+ACME specializes in performing industrial maintenance, capital project work, and emergency services for specialty chemical and manufacturing customers, and is a leading mechanical solutions provider for hydroelectric producers.
 On November 1, 2023, the Company completed an acquisition of Greensboro, NC-based specialty mechanical contractor, Industrial Air, for a purchase price at closing of \$13.5 million in cash.
-The transaction also provides for an earnout of up to \$6.5 million potentially being paid out over the next two years.
+The transaction also provided for an earnout of up to \$6.5 million potentially being paid out over 2025 and 2026.
 Industrial Air serves industrial customers throughout the Southeast United States and along the Eastern seaboard, focusing on delivering engineered air handling systems, including air condition and air filtration, along with controls systems and maintenance work.
 In addition, Industrial Air manufactures a wide range of components for air conditioning and filtration systems.